 - Setting up of new nestbox schemes that can contribute to the national scheme

 - DMG receives a number of requests from people trying to gain practical experience towards a dormouse licence.
-If you are a licensed handler, participate in a box scheme and would be willing to take on trainees, please get in contact with DMG or the Devon Dormouse BAP group.
+If you are a licensed handler, participate in a box scheme and would be willing to take on trainees, please get in contact with DMG.

 References IUCN website http://www.iucnredlist.org/details/13992/0 Bright P, Morris P and Mitchell-Jones T (2006) The Dormouse conservation handbook second edition English Nature, Peterborough, Cambs., UK Eden S (2009) Living with Dormice – The Common Dormouse: real rodent or phantom of the ancient wood?
 Papadakis Publisher, Winterbourne, Berks., UK PTES The Dormouse Monitor various issues DBRC records Macdonald D and Barrett P (1993) Collins field guide Mammals of Britain and Europe Harper Collins, London, UK Juškaitis R (2008) The Common Dormouse Muscardinus avellanarius: ecology, population structure and dynamics Institute of Ecology of Vilnius University Publishers, Vilnius, Lithuania Chanin P and Woods M (2003) Surveying dormice using nest tubes results and experiences from the South West Dormouse Project English Nature Research Reports no 524, English Nature, Peterborough, Cambs., UK Juškaitis R and Büchner S (2013) The Hazel Dormouse Westarp Wissenschaften English edition Büchner S. (2008) Dispersal of common dormice Muscardinus avellanarius in a habitat mosaic Acta Theriologica 53: 259-262 Biodiversity Action Plan/ Post-2010 Framework